wchesley/notebook/Security/Threatlocker.md

 It's best to whitelist applications by their certificate.
 For custom code though, it'll need to be signed by a trusted 3rd party CA. I had attempted to use our own AD CA for a cert but it still shows as untrusted.

 ThreatLocker KB article [here](https://threatlocker.kb.help/unverified-certificates/)

+## Things to watch out for

+After approving an application that was run from a terminal, you will have to refresh the terminal session before ThreatLocker will allow it to run again, despite the pop-up appearing stating that the application was approved and you can run it again.
+In fact, running the app from ThreatLocker's pop-up window will just open the script (in this case) as a text file rather than execute it as a powershell script.

+- For bash terminals refresh via `source ~/.bash_rc`
+- For Powershell/Windows Terminal, refresh via `. $profile`